Data Backup

 • If you choose to manually connect Veeam Data Cloud to your Microsoft 365 tenancy, you must manually grant the required permissions for the new or existing application registration.
 For more information on the required permissions, see Microsoft Entra Application Permissions.

-You can also add a second Microsoft Entra application registration to increase the speed of your backup.
+You can also add a second Microsoft Entra application registration to increase the speed of your SharePoint backup.
 For more information, see Adding Second App Registration.

 Backup Retention